These 1 gallon sized Moringa trees are only available for local Tampa Bay area delivery or pick-up.

 Plant moringa trees in a dry-troublesome area of your yard or garden to enrich the soil and provide shade to extend the growng season of many ground covers and understory garden crops.

-The initial shipping price shown at checkout is only an estimated cost.
+If it shows an initial shipping price at checkout is only an estimated cost.

-Final shipping prices are calculated after the destination zip code has been entered.
+Final shipping/delivery prices are calculated after the destination zip code has been entered, which it should be free for local Tampa Bay area residents.

 - 3 times the Potassium in bananas